 They’re a different quality to the budget rowers

-Water Rower Problems – What can go wrong?
+Water Machine Problems – What can go wrong?

-Reading product descriptions makes water rowers sound like the best thing ever to happen to the rowing world.
+Reading product descriptions makes water rowing machines sound like the best thing ever to happen to the rowing world.
 But, like any product, things can go wrong.
-There’s several brands of water rower out there, with many different models.
+There are several brands of water machines out there, with many different models.
 Each potentially with their own issues.
 So bear in mind, you’ll likely never see these problems yourself!

 Disks in the clutch can move out of alignment

 If you’re getting a scraping sound when you perform your stroke, it’s likely the two wheels used in the clutch are scraping against one another.
-If you’re in warranty, this isn’t a problem.
+If you’re still within your warranty, this isn’t a problem.
 If you want to have a go fixing it yourself, I know some people have successfully used a thin tool to gently move the plates apart.